-The course aims at orientating the students to the arts and science of behavioral health as well as the integrative body-mind-spirit approach in holistic health care.
-It covers the history, rationale, research, development and policy in behavioral health.
-Developments in both the East and the West will be briefly reviewed.
-This course is intended to introduce graduate students to the variety of intervention approaches and techniques in behavioral health.
-The theoretical framework and clinical efficacy of the approaches will be examined.
-Implications and practical applications for helping professionals will be deliberated.
+The course aims to orient students to the arts and science of different approaches to behavioral health.
+It covers the history of development, rationale, latest research, and strategies in behavioral health.
+To give students a multidisciplinary and culturally sensitive perspective on behavioral health, the Eastern and Western approaches to behavioral health will be considered.
+This course introduces graduate students to various principles, evidence-based approaches, and techniques in behavioral health.
+The theoretical framework and clinical efficacy of the approaches, as well as the implications and practical applications for helping professionals, will be discussed.